TianranWu/myLeetcodeTravel/Interview-preparation.md

 ### UVQA project

-**Situation:** VideoQA, challending work.
+**Situation:** VideoQA, challenging work.
 Few existing datasets.

-Task: we want to generate image relevant QA pairs, use them as the training samples to boost the performance.
+Task: we want to generate image-relevant QA pairs, and use them as training samples to boost the performance.

 **Action:**

-- DAE, to train a encoder-decoder that can denoise sentences
+- DAE, to train an encoder-decoder that can denoise sentences
-- Ae-Adv loss to generate question-like sentence, using the decoder from the DAE
+- Ae-Adv loss to generate question-like sentences, using the decoder from the DAE
 - Policy gradient method to generate relevant sentences

 **Result:**